pkmnct/robinhood-mint-sync-chrome/.github/pull_request_template.md

 <!--
     Thank you for contributing to this project!
 In order to build the changelog, any changes must be documented in one of the following sections.

     If this pull request does not include one of the sections, you may omit it.

+    If any of these sections close an open issue, reference it with the "fixes" keyword.
 -->

 ## New Features